rtl251/my-freestyle-project/README.md

 Requires Python 3.x, joining Ebay Developer's Program, and registering for an Ebay Production Application Key (Client Id)

-JOINING EBAY DEVELOPER'S PROGRAM/REGISTERING FOR EBAY PRODUCTION APPLICATION KEY -Go to https://go.developer.ebay.com/quick-start-guide
+HOW TO JOIN EBAY DEVELOPER'S PROGRAM/REGISTERING FOR EBAY PRODUCTION APPLICATION KEY

+-Go to https://go.developer.ebay.com/quick-start-guide

 -Click "Join the eBay Developers Program or login" and follow instructions to sign up